The Sea And Sand of MUI NE

 Next time I know better.

 I had looked up Mui Ne and the location of my guest house on the map, but funny enough, in real life, places still look different.
-Therefore, I had told the driver about a dozen times the name and the Herbal Hotel’s* approximate location, asking him politely to drop me off anywhere close.
+Therefore, I told the driver about a dozen times the name and the Herbal Hotel’s* approximate location, asking him politely to drop me off anywhere close.

 That was such a smart plan – and worked out….not so well.